currencyxvd/currencyxvd/README.md

 ## Hi there 👋
-# Hello! 👋

-My name is **[Your Name]**, and I am a developer with extensive experience in programming.
+I am a developer with extensive experience in programming.
 My interests span various technologies, and I strive to create quality and efficient code.

 ## 🔧 Technical Skills: